-- Graduate of an accredited high school with a diploma or earned a General Education Development (GED) Certificate - Enrolled in a recognized academic program and making progress toward a two or four year degree at the attending college - Receive passing grades in 12 credit hours during his/her first term and have a GPA of 2.00 - Receive passing grades in 24 credit hours during the two preceding terms of enrollment - Achieve a 2.00 cumulative GPA after accumulating 24-48 credit hours - Summer and inter-term credit hours can be used to satisfy the 12/24 credit hour rule and GPA requirement - Summer credit hours should be attached to the preceding Spring Semester for eligibility purposes
+- 6th term Student-athlete Enrolled in 12 credit hours, and passed 12 credit hrs. with 2.0 GPA in the previous semester and earned 60 credit hrs. total minimum, with a 2.0 accumulative GPA. - Summer and inter-term credit hours can be used to satisfy the 12/24 credit hour rule and GPA requirement - Summer credit hours should be attached to the preceding Spring Semester for eligibility purposes.